-'''

-You can use the SYS$MANAGER:CLUSTER_CONFIG_LAN.COM procedure or the SYS$MANAGER:CLUSTER_CONFIG.COM procedure to set MOP server, MSCP server, and satellite parameters automatically.
+You can use the SYS\$MANAGER:CLUSTER_CONFIG_LAN.COM procedure or the SYS\$MANAGER:CLUSTER_CONFIG.COM procedure to set MOP server, MSCP server, and satellite parameters automatically.
 When configuring satellite nodes with the cluster configuration command procedure, you can specify a shadowed system disk virtual unit as the satellite's system disk.
 The cluster configuration command procedure then automatically sets the satellite's system parameters SHADOW_SYS_DISK and SHADOW_SYS_UNIT for you.
 The values of these parameters are transferred automatically to the system parameter file ALPHAVMSSYS.PAR for Alpha satellites.
 (See the VSI OpenVMS Cluster Systems Manual for more information about using this command procedure.)

-'''

-Example 3.3 shows the commands to enter to display the LANCP satellite database entries.
+Example 3.3, "LANCP Database Example of a Satellite Node" shows the commands to enter to display the LANCP satellite database entries.